The-Software-Team/Come_Garden/README.md

 ## Summary

 This document defines a unified use case model for the Garden Facade System, consolidating all subsystem interactions into a single coherent operational flow for improved maintainability, clarity, and system consistency.

+his document defines a unified use case model for the Garden Facade System, consolidating all subsystem interactions into a single coherent operational flow for improved maintainability, clarity, and system consistency.